Skip to main content

 From a Connection URL

-5. Review the auto-filled values and click Create
+5. Review and click Save & Connect

 See Connection URL Reference for all supported schemes and formats.